hashmapinc/snowflake-sqitch-ci-cd/README.md

 ## Documentation

-See [The Documentation Here](/docs/) for the latest updates and a detailed How-To-Guide.
+See [Documentation](https://snowflake-sqitch-ci-cd.readthedocs.io/en/latest/) for the latest updates and a detailed How-To-Guide.